Blog

 #TeamMontane: Why we run

-In celebration of Global Running Day (07 June) we asked the extended Montane team why they love to run.
+Long distance running seems more popular than ever.
+We asked the extended Montane team why they love to run.

 For the runner’s high, freedom, fresh air and the fun of it!
 Alongside engineering lightweight, and breathable kit for outdoor adventures, many of the people who make great things happen at Montane are also BIG running fans.
 We know how important running can be to both our physical and mental health and we’re eager to spread the word so more people can reap the rewards for themselves…